thanhsmind/obsidian-extended-graph/README.md

 - **Graph settings loss**: If the app does not close properly, graph settings could be lost.
 It *should* not happened, I haven't seen this bug in a long time, but I'm waiting for more testing before removing it from this list.
 If you want to be extra careful, make a copy of the file `.obsidian/graph.json` before enabling the plugin.

 **Expected bugs**:
-- **Search filter conflicts**: The way the core plugin handles the Search filter makes it hard to synchronize the graph properly.
-Depending on what was displayed when enabling the plugin and what the search filter changes, it might create some bugs.
-If this happens, best for now is to set up the search filter while the plugin is disabled and enable the plugin after.
 - **Files modification issues**: The plugin might not synchronize correctly with changes made in your vault even if the core plugin handles them properly (such as renaming, deleting or moving a file).
 - **Asynchronous errors**: Rapid interactions (e.g., toggling features, switching views, modifying filters) can result in data inconsistencies due to asynchronous processing.
 Resetting the plugin usually resolves the issue.
 If not, close and reopen the tab.